Urban Links Africa: Why should your SME get involved?

 In the weeks following its launch, we’ve already seen a great deal of interest in the project from the innovation community.
 This is why we’re taking the African Cities Innovation Analysis report and bringing details of our Urban Links Africa project to an area near you so you can hear about it first-hand from us.

 We’ve already presented both at our breakfast morning in Milton Keynes on 16 January.
-If you’re interested in coming to Leeds on 13 February to speak to our team about our African Cities Innovation Opportunity, you can do so by registering here.
+If you’re interested in coming to Leeds on 13 February to speak to our team about our African Cities Innovation Opportunity, you can do so by contacting us here.

 As we’ve been touring both our research and the expression of interest, we’ve found that the main question SMEs have for us is ‘why should I consider Africa?’
 To answer this question in a way that is meaningful for innovators, we thought we’d bat it right back to other startups and medium-sized businesses who have already made the leap into African markets and share what they got out of these previous experiences.